Omotesando & Aoyama 表参道＆青山

-If you're traveling via the JR Yamanote line, get off at Harajuku Station and take the scenic walk down the tree-lined boulevard just to the right of Harajuku's main drag, Takeshita Dori, and you'll find Omotesando.
+If you're traveling via the JR Yamanote Line, get off at Harajuku Station and take the scenic walk down the tree-lined boulevard just to the right of Harajuku's main drag, Takeshita Dori, and you'll find Omotesando.

 If shopping were a sport, then Omotesando Hills would host the Olympics.
 Designed by famous Japanese architect Tadao Ando, best known for Church of the Light, the massive open halls are sometimes called the "Omotesando-within-Omotesando."
-With over 75 stores that sell the latest high-end clothing, beauty products, and accessories, as well as exhibition spaces and a floor of cafes and restaurants, there's something for everyone under this carefully designed roof.
+With over 75 stores that sell the latest high-end clothing, beauty products, and accessories, as well as exhibition spaces and a floor of cafes and restaurants, there's something for everyone under this meticulously designed roof.

 Moving out into the open and across the boulevard; it's time to check out Cat Street.
 Though not a street filled with cute kittens (you'll have to go to neighboring Harajuku for those), Cat Street is the runway through which the area's fashion-forward youth show off their looks while searching for the next.

 Running from north to south through the middle of Omotesando and Harajuku , this street is often considered the retail and design heart of the area.
 Though it does house some of the most famous names in contemporary fashion, one shop you can't miss in the area is RAGTAG.
 A local business, this store is home to some of the best new and vintage Japanese-brand designer wear you'll be able to find anywhere in the world.
 If you're chasing a special Issey Miyake piece or want to get ahold of some Comme des Garçons on the cheap, a trip to RAGTAG is recommended.